 Patrick’s parents, who balanced full-time jobs while raising their family of four boys, never anticipated the mounting costs of having a child with such severe injuries.
 The family’s household income dropped dramatically as Patrick’s hospitalization stretched on and mom had to take unpaid leave from work to support Patrick bedside.
 A social worker at the hospital helped Patrick’s parents apply to Jennifer Ashleigh Children’s Charity.
 JenAsh’s support helped bridge the gap, covering meal expenses, rent, and utilities until Patrick’s mom could return to her job.
 Patrick’s parents were able to focus on caring for their son and supporting their three other children without the added stress of financial uncertainty.

-After five weeks in the hospital, Patrick was finally discharged, but his recovery was far form over.
-With the support of rehabilitative therapies and his family, he learned how to eat, drink, and walk again.
-He’s been able to return to school part-time, much to the relief of his Grade 4 classmates, who eagerly await the day he’ll be strong enough to return full-time.
+After five weeks in the hospital, Patrick was finally discharged, he learned how to eat, drink, and walk again and he’s been able to return to school part-time.

 Are you following us on Social Media?